How is Zeffy free?

 31. Launch an interactive online map

 Creating an interactive online map for disaster relief can be a valuable tool for coordinating efforts and providing real-time information to those affected.
+Here are a few tips to help get things started:

 This one might seem easy, but getting a social media challenge to catch on, where participants pay to play, takes a bit of luck and a lot of work.

-We've got some tips to help:
+Here are some tips to help:

-Fundraising ideas for advocacy groups.
+Fundraising ideas for advocacy groups

 Advocacy groups often fly under our radar.
 Which makes it all the more important to host creative and engaging fundraising campaigns.